 Compliance with accelerometer wear instructions

-Reliable and valid assessment is necessary when evaluating whether policies or interventions change physical activity (PA) levels in the target group.
+Reliable and valid assessment is necessary when evaluating whether public health policies or interventions change physical activity (PA) levels in the target group.
 Little consensus exists about what to measure, when, with what and for how long in PA research [1, 2].
 While an inability of individuals to accurately remember their past PA and social desirability are clear problems with self-reported PA measures [3], objective measurements of PA (e.g. pedometers and accelerometers) have issues too.
 Zhuang et al. [4] found that missing accelerometry data was more common in 15- to 17-year-olds than among younger participants, especially during weekends (Sundays in particular), with missing data occurring increasingly from the first recording day to the last.
 This exemplifies a key issue in measurement: the proportion of an individual’s day or week captured by the measure.
 An extreme example would be an individual, who only wears the measurement device when undertaking PA.
 Thus, some guidelines suggest that a person should wear an accelerometer for a minimum of 10 hours daily for at least 4 days in a 7-day measurement period in order to obtain an accurate reading of PA [1, 2].
 Participants’ compliance with instructions on wearing the accelerometer is clearly very important in obtaining accurate PA measurements [5].

 Research on enhancing accelerometer instruction compliance rates is rare [2, 6], particularly among older adolescents.
 One strategy has been monetary incentives contingent on proper wear-time [7].
 Sallis et al. [8] used an alternative strategy, asking participants to re-wear the accelerometer if they had not worn it for at least 5 valid days (>10 valid hours of data) or a minimum of 66 valid hours across 7 days.

-Barak et al. [9] suggest that new opportunities to promote compliance—such as text messaging—may be more reliable and effective than traditional methods, such as written or verbal wear instructions by the investigator.
+Barak et al. [9] suggest that new opportunities to promote compliance—such as text messaging (SMS; Short Messaging Service)—may be more reliable and effective than traditional methods, such as written or verbal wear instructions by the investigator.
 Zhuang et al. [4], too, recommend SMS reminders.
 Toftager et al. [10] used SMS reminders to increase compliance but did not report effects or acceptability.
 In a self-selected Irish sample of adolescents [11], daily SMS reminders were associated with putting on the accelerometer in the morning, but not in increased overall compliance (defined as valid days of data or minutes of non-wear).
 The study did not report levels of wear or effects of the reminders.
 The discrepancy between remembering to put on the device and actually wearing it for a sufficient amount of time indicates that these may be separate behaviors.

 Compliance and the ‘because-heuristic’

-Since the classic “Xerox machine study” by Langer, Blank and Chanowitz (henceforth: LBC) [12], providing reasons for compliance has been discussed in the social influence literature.
+Since the classic “Xerox machine study” by Langer, Blank and Chanowitz [12], providing reasons for compliance has been discussed in the social influence literature.
 The study indicated that placebic or pseudo-reasons [13] (“Excuse me, I have 5 pages.
 May I use the xerox machine, because I have to make copies?"; 93% compliance) could result in similar compliance rates as actual reasons (“[...] because I'm in a rush?”; 94% compliance) compared to the request only condition (“Excuse me, I have 5 pages.
 May I use the xerox machine”; 60% compliance).
 Pratkanis (2007), identified “placebic reasons” in his index of social influence tactics, but called for further research into the subject.
 Less careful are Cialdini, Goldstein and Martin [14], who tout the “unique motivational influence of the word because”, basing their claims on the importance of reasoning in social influence.
 To this day, the xerox machine study remains cited in the press as an example of the power of the word ‘because’ [15–18].